hak5/usbrubberducky-payloads/payloads/library/exfiltration/ExfiltrateLinuxContentWithDropbox/README.md

 ## Description

-A script used to steal folder content on Linux Systems.
+A script used to take folder content on Linux Systems.

 Opens a shel, zip all zippable (R permission) content of the folder, send the zip into the dropbox folder, delete shell history.